-These hiking routes have been created over time and each one of them has different levels of difficulty and length.
-The creation of these routes aims to make these natural landmarks and beautiful landscapes of Pirin National Park as accessible as possible for the tourists.
+These hiking routes have been created over time, and each one of them has different levels of difficulty and length.
+The creation of these pathways aims to make these natural landmarks and beautiful landscapes of Pirin National Park as accessible as possible for tourists.

-These route have always been an integral part of the tourist network of the mountain and we can’t miss them.
-If you plan to make hikes following these routes, it is advisable to use the help of professional mountain guides or to be guided by tourists and mountaineers with proper preparation and experience.
+Unmarked routes have always been an integral part of the mountain’s tourist network, and we can’t miss them.
+However, if you plan to make hikes following these routes, it is advisable to use the help of professional mountain guides or to be guided by tourists and mountaineers with proper preparation and experience.

 Some of the tourist trails are educational trails for visitors.
-They are created according to various programs intended to present the tourists the natural landmarks of Pirin Mountain, the flora, fauna and geology, as well as its history.
-Some of these routes are suitable for educational lessons, an outdoor school for different number of groups that include children and adults.
+They are created according to various programs intended to introduce the natural landmarks of Pirin Mountain, its flora, fauna, geology, and history.
+In addition, some of these routes are suitable for educational lessons or outdoor eco path schools for children and adults.

-Their purpose is to bring diversity with regard to the main routes, by leading the tourists to a greater number of places such ascirques, peaks, lakes, rock formations, taluses, ridges and so on.
+Their purpose is to bring diversity to the main routes by leading the tourists to a greater number of places such as cirques, peaks, lakes, rock formations, taluses, ridges, etc.

 Here are some routes without marking:

-- „Bezbog“ hut – Kremenski cirque – Popovi Lakes cirque
+- „Bezbog“ hut (you can reach it with a gondola) – Kremenski cirque – Popovi Lakes cirque

 - „Tevno Lake“ shelter – Valyavishki Lakes

 - „Vihren“ hut – Banderitsa gate – Banderitsa cirque – Bashliyska gate

 - „Vihren“ hut – Vlahynski ridge – Georgiysky cirque – “Sinanitsa” hut